AlfredHealth

 Quick facts

-Hepatitis C is a viral infection which is passed on by blood-to-blood contact, when the blood from a person with Hep C enters another person’s bloodstream.
+Hepatitis C is a viral infection which is passed on by blood-to-blood contact.
+Blood-to-blood contact is when the blood from a person with Hep C enters another person’s bloodstream.
 This is usually through sharing injecting drug equipment.

 Approximately 30% of people who get Hep C clear the virus from their body during the first year of infection without any treatment.

 For those who do not clear the virus, Hep C becomes a chronic condition.
-People can have the virus for many years without experiencing any symptoms even though the virus is present in their blood and can be spread by blood-to-blood contact.
+People can have Hep C many years without experiencing any symptoms.
+However, the virus is present in their blood and can be spread by blood-to-blood contact.

 Currently there is no vaccine for Hep C but treatment is available and can be very effective.